p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module4/task4_1.md

-# 4.1 - Deploy Applications with FAST
+# 4.1 - Deploy Applications with FAST via the GUI

 Let's explore FAST on the BIG-IP and start to make use of it to deploy simple applications in order to see how enterprises can benefit from using organized templates.